TheStellarScientist/mathematical_biology/population_dynamics/README.md

 * Do the more biologically realistic deterministic models respond differently to stochastic forcing than classical Lotka–Volterra?
 * Can stochasticity destabilize dynamics that appear stable deterministically?

-A further extension will examine **correlated environmental noise**.
+A further extension will examine correlated environmental noise.
 Predator and prey populations occupying the same ecosystem may experience shared environmental shocks such as wildfire, drought, extreme temperature, or severe winters.
-Rather than assuming independent stochastic forcing, the model can introduce correlation
+So the model can introduce correlation

-$$
-\operatorname{Corr}(dW_U,dW_V)=\rho.
-$$
+$${Corr}(dW_U,dW_V)=\rho$$

 This allows investigation of questions such as: